Understanding How Foam Density Shapes Stability and Balanced Elevation

 Phase 1: Initial compression

 The first phase begins as soon as weight is applied.
 In a well-engineered wedge, the foam compresses enough to contour around the leg, but not so far that angles drop significantly.
-High density memory foam moves through this phase gradually.
+High-density memory foam moves through this phase gradually.
 It accepts load, shifts air and material internally, and then reaches a stable compressed state.

 Low density foam usually compresses too quickly in this phase.
 The material can bottom out under higher load, especially in the center of the wedge where more weight is concentrated.
 Once bottoming occurs, the wedge stops behaving like a shaped ergonomic support and starts behaving more like a thin pad over a solid base.